bryanpijohnson/sql-challenge/README.md

-# Bryan Johnson's GWU Module 6 Pandas Assignment READ ME File
+# Bryan Johnson's GWU Module 9 SQL Assignment READ ME File

 ## This files for this assignment can be found at the following repo:
 https://github.com/bryanpijohnson/sql-challenge